lapi32/bye-bye-DD/README.md

 3. speed up loading times

 # DISCLAIMER
-I did not make any of these web ports, all credit for these htmls goes to:
+I did not make any of these web ports, i just made a shoddy way to host it without filtering.

+all credit for these htmls goes to:
 1. [98Corbins](https://98cornbin.netlify.app/)
 2. [bog/aukak](https://github.com/aukak)
 3. [burnedpopcorn](https://github.com/burnedpopcorn)